Advaithftw/OS_Spider_Common/README.md

 # OS_Spider_Common

-The deadlock.c file is the amswer for the deadlock handling question and fifo.java file is the answer for process management question.
+The deadlock.c file is the answer for the deadlock handling question and fifo.java file is the answer for process management question.

 Explanation for Question 1: